 There is a boatload of data suggesting that a Mediterranean diet improves health.
 A systematic review of dozens of studies concluded that such a diet can improve outcomes in cardiovascular disease, enhance the health of overweight patients and help prevent type 2 diabetes (Nutrients, March, 2019).
 But how does this kind of eating pattern lead to so many positive outcomes?

-The Mediterranean Diet Improves Health By Altering the Microbiome:
+The Mediterranean Diet Improves Health by Altering the Microbiome:

 Researchers have been trying to figure out how a Mediterranean diet improves health for many years.
 Some thought it must be the vegetables.
 Others insisted it was the olive oil.
 Many researchers believed that the whole grains provided the magic.

-Now, a large group of investigators from Europe believes that a Mediterranean diet improves health by changing the microbial balance of the digestive tract (Gut, online, Feb.
+A large group of investigators from Europe believes that a Mediterranean diet improves health by changing the microbial balance of the digestive tract (Gut, online, Feb.
 17, 2020).
 By now you have probably heard us talk about the microbiome (or the microbiota) dozens of times on our nationally syndicated public radio show.
 Here is a link to just one such radio show:

 Show 1023: How to Rebalance Your Digestive Tract Bacteria